JakeSalter-Coder/imgc/README.md

 ├ photo3.JPG
 ```
 ## List of Flags

-- `-q` Quality of the conversion, provided as a percentage.
-    - Example `imgc -q 90 *.png jpg` produces jpg images from the png
-        source with 90% quality.
-- `-o` Name of the output.
-Can be singular or plural, where plural
-        examples proceed in alphabetical order.
+- `-o <filename>` Name of the output.
+Can be singular or plural, where plural examples convert in alphabetical order.
+Will not produce the `imgc-backup` directory.
-    - Singular example `imgc -o my-photo source.png webp` produces
+    - Singular example
     ```
+    $ imgc -o my-photo.webp source.png webp

     source.png
     my-photo.webp # same subject as source.png
     ```
-    - Plural example `imgc -o my-photo *.png webp` produces
+    - Plural example
     ```
+    $ imgc -o my-photo.webp *.png webp

     banana.png
     apple.png
     my-photo1.webp # same subject as apple.png
     my-photo2.webp # same subject as banana.png
     ```

+- `-q <percentage>` Quality of the conversion, provided as a percentage.
+    - Example `imgc -q 90 *.png jpg` produces jpg images from the png
+        source with 90% quality.
+- `-R` Recursive.
+This will traverse the root directory and apply the given command on all child directories.
+    - Example `imgc -R *.png webp`

+    ### **Before**
+    ```
+    project-root/
+    ├ gallery1/
+        ├ cat.png
+        ├ dog.png
+    ├ gallery2/
+        ├ boat.png
+        ├ car.png
+    ```

+    ### **After**

+    ```
+    project-root/
+    ├ gallery1/
+        ├ imgc-backup/
+            ├ cat.png
+            ├ dog.png
+        ├ cat.webp
+        ├ dog.webp
+    ├ gallery2/
+        ├ imgc-backup/
+            ├ boat.png
+            ├ car.png
+        ├ boat.webp
+        ├ car.webp
+    ```

+- `-v` Verbose.
+This will not produce the `imgc-backup` directory, removing the original image. **`-v` with `-R` will remove the original files form all child directories.**

 ## Build From Source

 This project is built using [Cargo for Rust](https://doc.rust-lang.org/cargo/).
 To build the binaries, run

 ```
 $ cargo build
 ```

 from the project's root directory.